 - a.
 Be offered to both full-time and part-time education support professionals - b.
 Be designed, directed, and differentiated to meet the needs of affected professionals at each site - c.
-Ensure that education support professionals have a decisive voice at every stage of the planning, implementation, evaluation, and modification - d.
-Be ongoing throughout the school year and made available by both the states and school districts or through community partners such as community colleges, cultural institutions, and business resources - e.
-Be offered during regular work hours (on designated school or district professional development days) or compensated when offered outside of regular work hours - f.
-Be incorporated into and aligned with (not added to) professional work expectations - g.
-Support education support professionals in meeting the needs of the whole student - h.
-Be standards-referenced and incorporate effective practices, relevant data, and current research - i.
-Be supported by adequate resources - j.
-Be relevant - k.
-Stimulate intellectual development and leadership capacity - 1.
-Balance individual career goals with the needs of the school and district - m.
+Be accessible - d.
+Ensure that education support professionals have a decisive voice at every stage of the planning, implementation, evaluation, and modification - e.
+Be ongoing throughout the school year and made available by both the states and school districts or through community partners such as community colleges, cultural institutions, and business resources - f.
+Be offered during regular work hours (on designated school or district professional development days) or compensated when offered outside of regular work hours - g.
+Be incorporated into and aligned with (not added to) professional work expectations - h.
+Support education support professionals in meeting the needs of the whole student

+- i.
+Be standards-referenced and incorporate effective practices, relevant data, and current research - j.
+Be supported by adequate resources - k.
+Be relevant - 1.
+Stimulate intellectual development and leadership capacity - m.
+Balance individual career goals with the needs of the school and district - n.
 Provide- - Training and ongoing support for the use of technology - Opportunities to assume new roles and career paths, including leadership positions - Opportunities for training by licensed health professionals in basic emergency lifesaving techniques, including CPR, AEDS, epinephrine injections, opioid antagonist medications (such as Narcan), and seizure management.
-(1998, 2018)
+(1998, 2023)

-D-17.
+D-18.
 Professional Development Resource Services